 When having clear, reliable and informative indicators on the environmental impacts of ICT, end-users are enabled to integrate environmental criteria into their decision making on consumption.
 The positive influence of information dissemination on markets is not limited to the digital sector or environmental sustainability.
 The publication of data is used to support the regulatory objectives defined by the public authorities.
-BEREC has conceptualised this phenomenon as "data-driven regulation" which means making data available to enlighten users' consumption choices and guide the market with the right information.
+BEREC has conceptualised this phenomenon as "data-driven regulation"12 which means making data available to enlighten users' consumption choices and guide the market with the right information.
 Applied to sustainability, the publication of clear, readable and reliable environmental information can help enlighten consumption choices and make the end-users important players in promotion of the most sustainable products.
-Through this process, economic players could be incentivised through information displaying to invest in the development of green digital devices and services.
-Data-driven regulation can also be seen as a means to redirect competition towards environmental goals, and to make environmental information available to support the decision-making process of public entities.
+Through this process, economic players could be incentivised through information displaying to invest in the development of green digital

-&lt;sup>12 The concept of "data-driven regulation" refers to the provision of information to enlighten consumption' choices and provide positive incentives within markets, complementary to the traditional regulatory tools.
+12 The concept of "data-driven regulation" refers to the provision of information to enlighten consumption' choices and provide positive incentives within markets, complementary to the traditional regulatory tools.
 Indeed, regulators can rely on the collection (also via crowdsourcing), storage, processing, usage and publication of data to support their supervisory, analysis and detection activities and making stakeholders more accountable.
 Moreover, making valuable data available means empowering end-users and citizens to make well-informed choices and steer the market into the right direction.
 The concept was used in various BEREC documents including : BEREC Report on ICT Sustainability (2022) or BEREC Report on ex ante regulation for gatekeepers (2022).
 BEREC also mentioned this concept in its 2021-2025 Strategy.